Chicken Run: Plot

 In the countryside of Yorkshire, a flock of chickens live on an egg farm structured like a prisoner-of-war camp.
 The farm is run by the cruel Mrs Tweedy and her submissive husband, Mr Tweedy, who kill and eat any chicken that is no longer able to lay eggs.
 Led by the rebellious Ginger, the chickens constantly devise new ways to try to escape but are always caught.
 Mr Tweedy suspects the chickens are organised and plotting resistance, but his wife dismisses his theories while being frustrated with making minuscule profits.

 One night, Ginger sees an American rooster named Rocky Rhodes glide over the farm's fences and crash-land; the chickens put his sprained wing in a cast and hide him from the Tweedys, who have been promised a handsome reward by Rocky's owner for his return.
 Inspired by Rocky's apparent flying abilities, Ginger begs him to help teach her and the other chickens to fly so they can escape, threatening to turn him in if he refuses.
 Rocky reluctantly gives them training lessons.
 One evening, a load of equipment is delivered to the farm, containing the parts for a chicken pie machine that Mrs Tweedy has ordered as part of a plan to convert the farm into a profitable pie-making factory.
 When the Tweedys increase the chickens' food rations and ignore the decline in egg production, Ginger deduces that the couple's new plan is to fatten the chickens for slaughter.
-After Ginger and Rocky get into an argument, Rocky holds a morale-boosting dance party during which it is revealed that his wing is healed.
+The chickens become despondent, but Rocky holds a morale-boosting dance party during which it is revealed that his wing is healed.
 Ginger talks Rocky into agreeing to give a flying demonstration the next day.
 Mr Tweedy finishes assembling the machine and puts Ginger in it for a test run.
 Rocky saves her and sabotages the machine, buying them time to warn the chickens and plan an escape from the farm.